openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Sub-Entity Binding
 ==================

-The import binding '*qualifiedName*' (that consists of at least two identifiers) or '*qualifiedName* as A' binds a sub-entity to the declaration scope of the current module.
+The import bindings '*qualifiedName*' (that consists of at least two identifiers) or '*qualifiedName* as A' bind a sub-entity to the declaration scope of the current module.

 'L' is a *static* entity and the last identifier in the '*qualifiedName* A.B.L'.
 L’s *public* access modifier is defined in the class or interface denoted in the previous part of the '*qualifiedName*'.
-'L' is accessible regardless of the export status of the class or interface it belongs to.
+'L' is accessible regardless of the export status of the class or the interface it belongs to.

-An entity (or—in the case of overloaded methods—entities) is bound by its original name or by an alias (if an alias is set).
-In the latter case the original name is not accessible.
+An entity (or—in the case of overloaded methods—entities) is bound by its original name, or by an alias (if an alias is set).
+In the latter case, the original name is not accessible.

-Consider the following module:

 .. index::
    sub-entity binding